Deirdre Griswold

-Deirdre Griswold is an American communist political activist.
-She is the editor of Workers World, the newspaper of the Workers World Party, and former candidate for President of the United States.
-Griswold ran in 1980 as the nominee of the Workers World Party.
-Her running mate was Gavrielle Holmes.
+Deirdre Griswold (born 1937) is an American communist political activist.
+She is the editor of Workers World and the newspaper of the Workers World Party.

-She is the daughter of Vincent Copeland (deceased in 1993, at 77), one of the founders of the party.
+She is the daughter of Vincent Copeland, one of the founders of the party.
 Her mother, Elizabeth Ross Copeland, and paternal aunt, Cynthia Cochran, were also communists.
 She was married to Andy Stapp.

+In 1964 she served as Executive Director of Mark Lane's Citizens Committee of Inquiry.
 She has edited communist publication Workers World for several decades.

-Griswold stood in for third-party presidential candidate John Parker in the October 15, 2004 third-party candidate debates.

 On February 12, 2018, Griswold appeared on Tucker Carlson Tonight, where she defended the government of North Korea.